Public Hero ﹟1: Plot

 Undercover FBI agent Jeff Crane is planted in the same prison as Sonny Black, who is suspected of belonging to the notorious Purple Gang.
 Jeff helps Sonny escape in the hope that he will lead Jeff to the rest of the gang.

 Sonny is seriously wounded during the escape.
 Once the fugitives reach his home in central Wisconsin, he sends Jeff for Dr. Josiah Glass, an alcoholic who has saved the lives of many of the gang members.
 In his rush, Jeff forces a bus off the road during a late-night rainstorm.
 One of the passengers, Maria Theresa "Terry" O'Reilly, badgers him until he takes the stranded people back to town.
 However, he refuses Terry's persistent requests that he drive her to her destination, only a few miles away.

-Jeff finds Dr. Glass, but has to wait, as the storm has made a bridge impassible.
+Jeff finds Dr. Glass, but has to wait because the storm has made a bridge impassible.
 During that time, he and Terry become acquainted.
 He learns that she is going to see her brother "Dinkie".
 She has not seen him in many years, and he has not responded to her letter about his inheritance from their uncle.
 Jeff is shocked when he sees a photograph of her brother: Dinkie is Sonny.
 Terry is unaware of Sonny's criminal activity.

 When Jeff takes Dr. Glass to Sonny, Terry stows away in the car.
 She meets Sonny, and learns that he is the subject of a nationwide manhunt.
 However, family ties are strong, and she helps nurse him back to health.
 Later, when Sonny slaps Terry for persistently trying to persuade him to turn himself in, Jeff cannot control himself.
 He punches Sonny.
 Sonny angrily orders Jeff and Terry to leave, at gunpoint.